graalvm/workshops/native-image/non-fungible-verses/README.md

 ## Summary

 We hope you have enjoyed this lab and learnt a few things along the way.
-We've looked at how you can containerise a Java application.
+You've seen how to containerise a Java application.
 Then we've seen how to convert that Java application into a native executable, which starts significantly faster than the Java application.
 You then containerised the native executable and have seen how the size of the Docker image, with your native executable in it, is much smaller than the Java Docker Image.